brainfoolong/IntoTheBreachTranslations/dev/README.md

 ## config.js
 Copy the `config.tpl.js` to `config.js` and modify it to your needs.
-* `gamedir` is the original game folder, where the tools write the files into, when configured
+* `gamedir` is the original game folder, where the tools write the files into, when configured.
+On windows, don't use backslahes `\`, use normal slashes `/` for the path.
+Also don't forget the drive letter at beginning, like `c:/`
 * `gamesrc` means that this should be a copied folder of the original game folder (unmodified), it will be took as source for modifications.
+On windows, don't use backslahes `\`, use normal slashes `/` for the path.
+Also don't forget the drive letter at beginning, like `c:/`
 * `langInGameDir` is the target language that you modify, it's required for the tools to decide what language it should write into your game files
 * `editorPort` If you use the `editor` to translate
 * `editorLanguage` If you use the `editor` to translate